szareey/LMS-DB/README.md

          bin/rails s

-   And than auth your account through google+, just click 'Log in' button on main page.
+   And than auth your account through google+, just click `Log in` button on main page.
 5. Enter to the Rails console:

          bin/rails c